wb14123/blog/jekyll/_posts/2013-07-14-Build-Erlang-the-Rebar-Way.markdown

 These days I start learning erlang, and building a poker robot system.
 While I am learning it, I found the most difficult part is not the function style programming, nor the OTP system.
 The most difficult part is how to build and run erlang.
 Surely you can write an erlang module and run the functions from the erlang shell when you do exercises, but it is a little disturbing.
 And you surely don't want to do that in the production environment.
 The erlang way and reltool is a little difficult for the newbies.
 Thanks to rebar, we can do it much easier now.

 [Rebar](https://github.com/basho/rebar) is a very good tool to build and run erlang applications.
 It could automatic get dependencies, run it as a daemon, attach it and hot load code.
 I'm wonder why there is no book about erlang introduced it.
 Even the book *Learn You Some Erlang for Great Good*, which is published this year.
-The rebar offical wiki is a little simple.
+The rebar official wiki is a little simple.
 I will record how am I using rebar to build erlang applications.

 Basic
 ----------------------